cr0nica1/flare-on_12/_posts/2025-10-29-flareon12-solution.md

 ![chall6-send-msg]({{ '/assets/img/flareon12/chall6-pic2.png' | relative_url }})

 The `send_message_event` method of the ChatApp class governs the message sending process.
 Inside this method, the message (msg) is passed to `self.logic.process_message(msg)`.
 This call is responsible for encrypting the message before it is displayed on the client.
-We must now continue to analyze this specific method (process_message) to understand its underlying encryption mechanism.
+I must now continue to analyze this specific method (process_message) to understand its underlying encryption mechanism.

 ![chall6-process-msg]({{ '/assets/img/flareon12/chall6-pic3.png' | relative_url }})